Wisconsin Civics Games Official Rules

 Matches will be played with a buzzer system that determines which player has signaled first.
 Buzzers will be sent by Wisconsin Newspaper Association staff to each tournament moderator.

 A team consists of any number of players who meet all eligibility rules.
 However, no more than four players from each team may actively compete at any one time.
-Teams may play short with a minimum of one player.
+Teams may play with a minimum of one player.

 No player may play for two different teams in the course of a single competition.